bigeyex/python-bitable/README.md

 BASE_ID can be found at the bitable's URL after 'base/'
 ![BASE_ID on URL](./doc_assets/base_id_on_url.png)

-BASE_TOKEN can be found following these steps:
+AUTH_TOKEN can be found following these steps:

 1. click the "Base extensions" icon on the top right:
 2. click "Customize" on the bottom right